CACI-IMG/ForecasterDocs/reference/Automation/Workflows.md

 ![Duplicate Workflow](imgs/Workflows_DuplicateWorkflow.png)

-To create a copy of a workflow click on the **Duplicate Workflow** button as shown below.
+To create a copy of a workflow click on the **Duplicate Workflow** button as above.

 ### Delete Workflow